reeawnc/cloudflare/demos/mcp-slack-oauth/README.md

 - `whoami`: Get information about your Slack user
 - `listChannels`: Get a list of channels from your Slack workspace
 - `getChannelMessages`: Get recent messages from a specific channel
-- `getDailyUpdate`: Get a daily summary of important Slack messages
 - `postMessage`: Attempt to post a message (will fail with read-only permissions)

 ## Setup